Suspect a PDPA Data Breach? Here’s What to Do Next

 What are the Obligations of Organisations Under the PDPA?

 First, organisations have a range of responsibilities to you in how they handle your data, pursuant to the PDPA.
 These responsibilities relate primarily to how they collect, store, use or share your data.
-In short, they need to obtain your consent to do certain things with your data, and they can only operate within the bounds of that consent.
+In short, they need to obtain your consent to do certain things with your data, and they can operate only within the bounds of that consent.

 For example, an organisation cannot share your personal data with a third-party, unless you have given your express consent for them to do so.
 Even if consent is given, they can share it with only the kinds of parties and for the purposes that they informed you of when they obtained your consent.